actions/setup-java/docs/adrs/README.md

 ADR, short for "Architecture Decision Record" is a way of capturing important architectural decisions, along with their context and consequences.

-This folder includes ADRs for the Ecosystem Events team.
+This folder includes ADRs for the setup-java action.
 ADRs are proposed in the form of a pull request, and they commonly follow this format:

 * **Title**: short present tense imperative phrase, less than 50 characters, like a git commit message.